Visit National Park Mljet

 A Cave With a Natural Phenomenon

-Legends has it that Odysseus was shipwrecked on Mljet, and was trapped by a nymph Calypso in a cave which can be entered by the sea, swimming or by smaller boat.
+The next stop on our Mljet boat tour is the Odysseus’ cave.
+Legend has it that Odysseus was shipwrecked on Mljet, and was trapped by a nymph Calypso in a cave which can be entered by sea, swimming, or by a smaller boat.
 The cave is a few tens of meters wide, and during summer days, around noon, the sunlight creates a natural phenomenon, the spectrum of colors in the sea.